Csat Comprehensive Guide

 Listening posts provide customer feedback for insights into customer satisfaction, first call resolution, customer retention index, net promoter score, and areas to improve customer service.
 Post-call phone, interactive voice response (IVR), and email surveys are the best VoC listening posts to measure, benchmark, track, and improve a call center's customer satisfaction.

 It is helpful to use VoC structured listening posts like post-call phone, IVR, or email Csat surveys for Csat ratings, customer feedback, and VoC unstructured listening posts such as recorded calls, social media, and customer relationship management for customer feedback.
 Many studies indicate that 80 to 90% of the information a business handles is unstructured (e.g., primarily text).
-Figure 3 shows the common practices for measuring and improving a call center's customer satisfaction rate.
+Figure 3 shows the common practices for measuring and improving a call center's customer satisfaction score.

 Figure 3: VoC Structured and VoC Unstructured Data

-What is a Good Customer Satisfaction Rate?
+What is a Good Benchmark for Csat Score?

 Benchmarking Customer Satisfaction